Atol Protected

 ESSENTIAL INFORMATION

-SPENDING MONEY, CURRENCY & TIPPING: You’ll use two currencies: Georgian lari (GEL) and Armenian dram (AMD).
-Cards are widely accepted in Tbilisi and Yerevan, but cash is useful for small purchases, craft stalls, and rural stops.
-ATMs are readily available in cities.
-Tipping is customary and appreciated for guides and drivers; your guide can advise practical local norms and help coordinate tips if the group prefers to pool them.
+SPENDING MONEY, CURRENCY & TIPPING: Georgia uses the Georgian Lari and Armenia uses the Armenian Dram.
+Credit cards are widely accepted in Tbilisi and Yerevan, but cash is useful for craft stalls, small cafés, rural stops and personal purchases.
+ATMs are available in the main cities.
+Tipping is customary and appreciated for guides and drivers; your local guide can advise practical amounts and help coordinate group tipping if preferred.

-PASSPORTS, VISAS, BAGGAGE, CLIMATE & INSURANCE: You are responsible for meeting entry requirements.
-British citizens can visit Georgia visa-free for up to one year.
-British citizens can visit Armenia visa-free for up to 180 days in a year (tourism/business).
-This itinerary includes a land border crossing between Georgia and Armenia (via the Bagratashen/Sadakhlo area), with border formalities on the day.
-Pack light for easy hotel check-ins and border days; comfortable walking shoes are important for cobbled streets and uneven heritage sites.
-Weather can vary between city heat and cooler mountain air—layering and a light waterproof are sensible.
-Travel insurance is strongly recommended (and should cover medical treatment and any independent activities you choose).
+PASSPORTS, VISAS, BAGGAGE, CLIMATE & INSURANCE: British passport holders can currently visit Georgia visa-free for up to one year and Armenia visa-free for up to 180 days in a year.
+This itinerary includes land border crossings between Georgia and Armenia, with formalities at the Sadakhlo/Bagratashen border area.
+Pack light for easier hotel check-ins and border days.
+Weather can vary between warm cities, mountain valleys and cooler highland areas, so layers, comfortable walking shoes and a light waterproof are recommended.
+Travel insurance should be arranged before departure.

 Dates & Prices